MG 7 vs Subaru WRX

 Feature Showdown

-The MG 7 features a 12.3-inch touchscreen paired with a 10.3-inch digital dash, while the Subaru WRX gets a 11.6-inch display.
+The MG 7 features a 12.3-inch touchscreen paired with a 10.3-inch digital dash, while the Subaru WRX gets a 11.6-inch display and 4.2-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The MG 7 stands out with head-up display, wireless charging, panoramic roof, heated front seats, power tailgate, Bose audio and ambient lighting that you will not find on the Subaru WRX.
 The Subaru WRX counters with Harman Kardon audio.
 Which feature set matters more depends on your daily routine and priorities.